p4dd9/template-phaser-devvit/README.md

 ## Credits

-If this template helped you kickstart your own Devvit Webview App, feel free to reach out to me on Discord (#Heideltraut) and share your project on [Reddit](https://www.reddit.com/r/HammertimeStudio/).
+If this template helped you kickstart your own Devvit Webview App, yeeey!
+Feel free to reach out to me on Discord (Heideltraut) and share your project on [Reddit](https://www.reddit.com/r/HammertimeStudio/).
 I'm excited to see what you're building!

 The awesome exmpliary assets from this repository are from [Kenney.nl](https://kenney.nl/).
 Check it out if you are looking for more.

+I built this template in my freetime, if you do like working with this template, please give it ⭐.

 This template is created by me [Hammertime Studio](https://hammertime.studio) 🔨